midhunsankar23/zatca/README.md

 - ✅ Sign invoices with private keys and certificates.
 - ✅ Easy integration with Flutter and Dart projects.
 - ✅ Generate ZATCA-compliant UBL standard XML for reporting purposes.
+- ✅ Generate and manage certificates for signing invoices.

 ---